hamzahik/wakanda-paas-doc/docs/getting_started.rst

 Creating your first application
 *******************************

-Once you are connected to the dashboard, click on the ``New Application`` button to open the application creation wizard.
+Once you have created an account in the [Wakanda Cloud Console](https://console.wakanda.io/){:target="_blank"} , connect to the dashboard, click on the ``New Application`` button to open the application creation wizard.

 .. image:: images/noapps.png
 	:align: center